Linguistics Course Catalog

 5 units

 Introduction to linguistic semantics: nature of lexical entries, thematic relations, representation of logical form; relation between semantic interpretation and syntactic representation, quantification and scope relations, reference and presupposition.
-Enrollment restricted to graduate standing or consent of instructor.
+Enrollment is restricted to graduate students or by permission of instructor.

 LING 232